-Client processes run the application or Oracle tool code.
+A client process runs the application or Oracle tool code.

-Server processes perform work based on a client request.
+A server process performs work based on a client request.

 Note:Server processes, and the process memory allocated in these processes, run in the database instance.
 The instance continues to function when server processes terminate.

-Slave processes perform additional tasks for a background or server process.
+A slave process performs additional tasks for a background or server process.

 The process structure varies depending on the operating system and the choice of Oracle Database options.
 For example, you can configure the code for connected users for dedicated server or shared server connections.
 In a shared server architecture, each server process that runs database code can serve multiple client processes.